• Skip to primary navigation

 Biscoff Blondies

-Easy and delicious Biscoff blondies studded with chocolate-coated fudge pieces, chocolate chips and swirled with caramelised Biscoff spread.
+Easy chewy Biscoff blondies studded with chocolate-coated fudge pieces, chocolate chips and swirled with caramelised Biscoff spread.
 These beauties are out of this world tasty!

 Course Cake